 During the same period, START used a Chiles-Moore grant to help four neighborhood communities in Manatee County improve their ailing stormwater ponds with counselling and funding for aquatic plant stock.

-- The use of best irrigation and fertilizer practices in the upland area above the pond
+- The use of best irrigation and fertilizer practices in the land area around the pond

 - The creation of a “No Mow Zone” around the perimeter of the of the pond that is at least 8 inches to 12 inches high and at least 3 feet wide